Jia2005/AI-codes-in-Python/README.md

 ## ⚠️ Disclaimer

 Fair warning: This is college-assignment-level code.
 It works, it's readable, but it's not winning any optimization awards.

-Think "Toyota Corolla" not "Ferrari" - gets the job done but don't expect miracles.

 ---